Affordable Website Builder Platform like Wix : Cost Guide

-Create a powerful, customizable streaming solution with Miracuves’ Wix Clone, equipped with high-performance features and next-gen technology.
+Create a powerful, customizable website builder solution with Miracuves’ Wix, equipped with high-performance features and next-gen technology.

-If you’re looking to create a Wix-like website builder, one of your first concerns is likely: “What will it cost to build a Wix clone?”
+If you’re looking to create a Wix-like website builder, one of your first concerns is likely: “What will it cost to build a Wix like app?”

 And the truth is — it depends.
 The final cost hinges on several core factors, including your feature set, design expectations, development team’s location, tech stack, and whether you choose a custom-built or white-label solution.